T.H.E. Fox

 T.H.E.
-Fox is a furry comic strip by Joe Ekaitis which ran from 1986 to 1998.
+Fox is a furry webcomic by Joe Ekaitis which ran from 1986 to 1998.
 It is among the earliest online comics, predating Where the Buffalo Roam by over five years.
 T.H.E.
 Fox was published on CompuServe, Q-Link and GEnie, and later on the Web as Thaddeus.
 Despite running weekly for several years, the comic never achieved Ekaitis' goal of print syndication.
 Updates became less frequent, and eventually stopped altogether.

 Production

 Initial strips—consisting of one panel each—were drawn as pixel art on a C64 KoalaPad, first using KoalaPainter, then Advanced OCP Art Studio.
 Each panel had a resolution of 160x200 in sixteen colors (or 320x200 in eight), and took from two hours to half a day to complete.
 Later strips were inked, then scanned onto a PC and touched up with Paintbrush.
 Characters were typically presented in a single plane, though some strips used oblique or perspective projection.